Self-supervised Learning for Clustering of Wireless Spectrum Activity: Experimental results

 \subsection{Clustering tendency of the features}

-Using SSL-VGG-20, SSL-RN-20, B-PCA-2k and B-PCA-20 derived in the previous section as input features to the K-means clustering in both models, we perform quantitative evaluation of how suitable are the resulting features for clustering.
+Using {the features from the models} derived in the previous section, {which are the} inputs to the K-means {algorithm}, we perform quantitative evaluation of how suitable are the resulting features for clustering.

-The Hopkins scores evaluating the quality of the features using the SSL versus the baseline models are presented in Figure \ref{fig:Hopkins}.
-For the baseline models B-PCA-20 and B-PCA-2k, the clusterability is independent of the number of clusters so we expect to have constant values.
-The small variations of the yellow and green curve are due to random initialization of the Hopkins calculation procedure.
-This is not the case for the SSL models since the number of clusters is always the same as the number of classes of the CNN output, thus affecting the CNN architecture.
+The Hopkins scores evaluating the quality of the features using the SSL versus the baseline models are presented in Figure \ref{fig:Hopkins} for 5, 10, 15, 20 , 25 and 30 clusters.
+We also plot fitted curves for each model to emphasize the general trends.
+For the baseline models B-PCA-20, B-PCA-2k {and B-AE-20}, the clusterability is independent of the number of clusters so we expect to have constant values.
+The small variations of the {corresponding values} are due to random initialization of the Hopkins calculation procedure.
+This is not the case for the {SSL} models since the number of clusters is always the same as the number of classes of the CNN output, thus affecting the {overall} architecture.

-The SSL-VGG-20 (red line) has consistently the best performance across the different models.
-The scores of the proposed SSL-RN-20 (blue line) are close to the B-PCA-20 for models with up to 10 clusters, they improve for models with the number of clusters between 10 and 20, and are close to SSL-VGG-20 for models with 20 to 25 clusters.
+The SSL-VGG-20 model has consistently the best performance across the different number of clusters.
+The scores of the proposed SSL-RN-20 model are close to the B-PCA-20 model for small number of clusters, and they improve as the number of clusters becomes larger than 10 where they are close to the scores of the SSL-ViT-20 model.